donny-dynamite/Process-Injection/README.md

 <br>

 <ins>Process Hollowing (Intermediate)</ins>
-- hundreds of lines of code, requiring the following:
+- hundreds (thousand+) of lines of code
-- manual parsing of PE-payload based on known pointer offsets and field values
+- manual PE payload parsing, based on known pointer offsets and field values
-- padding CONTEXT64 struct to ensure correct struct memory-size, and registers at correct offsets
+- manipulation of CPU register information for given, ensuring correct memory and offset alignment
 - taking snapshot of CPU registers and ensuring Rip and Rsp are perfectly aligned on 16-byte memory boundaries
-- fixing IAT...
+- fixing Import Address Table for required loading of DLL modules (especially for forward-imports)
+- patching PEB to ensure correct pointer to memory address
+- fixing Base Relocation Table to ensure all memory pointers refer to correct address space
+- mapping PE file sections to their relevant memory address
 - too many hacks required to get things perfectly aligned in memory 🫠

 <ins>Early Bird Injection (Expert)</ins>